 Purposes for which Defence collects, holds, uses and discloses personal information

-WPACO will only collect personal information that is reasonably necessary for, or directly related to, its functions or activities in approving access to the Woomera Prohibited Area (WPA) to carry out activities specified in a permit or approval.
+WPACO will only collect personal information that is reasonably necessary for, or directly related to, its functions or activities in deciding permit and associated applications to access the Woomera Prohibited Area (WPA).

 WPACO may also disclose your personal information to other government agencies and APP entities including:

 - the Minister for Defence, the Assistant Minister for Defence or the Parliamentary Secretary to the Minister for Defence, or

 How Defence collects your personal information

 WPACO collects personal information from permit applications and other forms seeking permission to access the WPA.